mislavcimpersak/awesome-dev-fun/README.md

 - [is-thirteen](https://github.com/jezen/is-thirteen) - Check if a number is equal to 13.
 - [Pettier](https://github.com/coleturner/pettier) - Prettier config that randomizes options and arbitrarily switches between spaces and tabs 🙄
 - [not-paid.js](https://github.com/kleampa/not-paid) - Add opacity to the body tag and increase it every day until their site completely fades away. 💸
+- [Popup Trombone](https://matthewrayfield.com/goodies/popup-trombone/) - A trombone you play by resizing a pop-up window. 🎺

 ## PHP